aphilippartd/mvp-stories/README.md

 3. Repeat for **CORS allowed headers** and **CORS allowed methods**
 4. Click save
 ![plot](./images/backend-part-1/3.png)
-1. Add the lambda resource that will be triggered from API Gateway.
+1. Add the Lambda resource that will be triggered from API Gateway.
     ![plot](./images/backend-part-1/4.png)
 2. Click on **Details**
 3. Enter the logical ID to be **MvpStoriesWorkflowTrigger**
 4. Update **Source path** field to `src/handlers`.
-This is the location where your lambda code will be stored locally.
+This is the location where your Lambda code will be stored locally.
 5. Update **Handler** field to `workflowTrigger.handler`.
-This is the name of the js file containing the lambda code and the relative handler method that is exposed
+This is the name of the js file containing the Lambda code and the relative handler method that is exposed
 6. Click save
     ![plot](./images/backend-part-1/5.png)
 7. Connect the created **MvpStoriesApi** to the **MvpStoriesWorkflowTrigger**